 Gallier House Museum

-This attractive 1826 Greek-revival house is named for its two most famous previous inhabitants.
-Confederate General Pierre Gustave...
+This 1826 Greek-revival house is named for its two most famous former inhabitants.
+Confederate General Pierre Gustave Toutant Beauregard...

-An informal, quiet local spot in the Lower Quarter, dim and dark and candlelit romantic in its quirky way.
+An informal and quiet local spot in the Lower Quarter, Mona Lisa is dim, dark and candlelight romantic in its own quirky way.
 Kooky renditions of da Vinci’s familiar subject hang on the walls.
-In hair curlers, 50lb heavier or in the form of a cow, she stares impassively at diners munching on pizzas, pastas and spinach salads.
+Wearing hair curlers, looking 50lb heavier or appearing in the form of a cow, she stares impassively at diners munching on pizzas, pastas and spinach salads.